 I have replaced the bar in my chuck handles with a 7-3/4″ long Hardened Steel Shaft. www.mcmaster.com Part # 6112K44 = “Hardened Precision Metric Steel Shaft 8 mm Diameter, 200 mm Length”. $6 on 2/1/2013.

 The 8mm shaft is a perfect substitute.
 No drilling, no fuss.
 Just pop the red end covers off the existing the rod.
 Slip in the new shaft.
 Reinstall the red end covers.

 I do not want the longer rod to bend easily.
 Thus I use a handed steel shaft rather than cold rolled steel rod from local hardware store.
 After a year of use the shaft is like new.
 No bends.

-The photo below shows the old back rod and the new silver shaft.
+The photo above shows the old back rod and the new silver shaft.

 Add a Shaft Collar to Oneway Wolverine Vee-Arm

 If you have one of those new CBN grinding wheels you will never need to move the collar.
 If you have good old grinding wheels like me then you have to move it after you dress the wheels a few times.
 A lot less often then you might think.